-The application of organic fertility sources will result in N2O emissions as the nitrogen content of the product undergoes de/nitrification by soil bacteria, which is then volatilised into NH3 and NO_x, and is leached or runs off from where it is applied.
-To calculate these emissions we use the IPCC methodology for N2O emissions from managed soils (94), with nitrogen content data pulled from the RB209 (96b), direct N2O emissions factors drawn from analyses of UK agricultural soils (51), and indirect emissions factors from the UK GHG inventory (111) and the IPCC (94).
-These sources allow us to calculate the emissions coming from organic fertility applied to grassland or arable soils during different periods of the year, with separation of different products (from separated slurry components to chemically treated paper crumbs).
+The application of organic fertility sources to soils will result in $N_2O$ emissions as the nitrogen content of the product undergoes de/nitrification by soil bacteria, which is then volatilised into $NH_3$ and $NO{xy}$ and is leached or runs off from where it is applied.
+Manure produced from livestock onsite or bought in can be entered in this section, as it calculates the emissions associated with the application to soils.
+To calculate these emissions we use the IPCC methodology for $N_2O$ emissions from managed soils (94), with nitrogen content data pulled from the RB209 (96b), direct $N_2O$ emissions factors drawn from analyses of UK agricultural soils (51), and indirect emissions factors from the UK GHG inventory (111) and the IPCC (94).
+These sources allow us to calculate the emissions coming from organic fertility applied to grassland or arable soils during different periods of the year, with separation of different products (e.g. from separated slurry components to chemically treated paper crumbs).
 Conventional application will often have the highest emissions associated with it, and therefore we have included options for alternative application approaches and for post-spreading incorporation based upon in-field research (114).